The range25 / 50 / 75We use the middle of the comp set, so one mispriced listing can't blow out the range.

-01 · Black boxYou can't see what comparables drove the estimate.
+01 · Black boxYou can't see which sales drove the estimate.

 02 · Confident on thin airA narrow range hides a small sample.

-When only two recent sales exist in a submarket, a confident-looking band is the worst possible output — it's a guess wearing a suit.
+When only two recent sales exist nearby, a confident-looking range is the worst possible answer — it's a guess in a suit.

-Sale comps and rent comps are different distributions.
-Lumping them together blurs the two questions an investor actually needs answered.
+Sale prices and rental rates follow different patterns.
+Lumping them together blurs the two questions an investor actually needs answered: what's it worth, and what would it rent for?

-How Domora does itPublic method · 5 steps
+How Domora does itOpen method · 5 steps

 - Step 1